Course Design for R&C

 One More Useful Assessment

-The course itself should be evaluated during the term: the effectiveness of teaching and learning activities, fairness of grading, resources students wish they had had earlier in the term, whether students are spending too much or too little time on the assignments, and so on.
+The course itself should be evaluated during the term: consider soliciting feedback about the effectiveness of teaching and learning activities, fairness of grading, resources students wish they had had earlier in the term, whether students are spending too much or too little time on the assignments, and so on.
 A formal midterm evaluation instrument takes some planning to design and implement, but it is well worth the time.
 Students provide valuable feedback on the teaching and learning that take place in the classroom.
 For more detailed information about running a midterm evaluation, see Conducting a Midterm Evaluation.